syncfusion-content/windowsforms-docs/WindowsForms/dotnet-core-compatibility.md

 ---
 layout: post
 title: .NET Core | Windows Forms | Syncfusion
-description: Learn here about how to creating the WPF Applications using .NET Core and the Syncfusion Windows Forms controls
+description: Learn here about how to creating the Windows Forms Applications using .NET Core and the Syncfusion Windows Forms controls
 platform: windowsforms
 control: .NET Core
 documentation: ug
 ---

-# WPF Applications using .NET Core and Syncfusion Windows Forms Controls
+# Windows Forms Applications using .NET Core and Syncfusion Windows Forms Controls

 Syncfusion Essential Studio for Windows Forms suits .NET core assemblies for building Windows Forms .NET Core applications using Syncfusion Controls.
 This section explains how to create the project in .NET Core application and using syncfusion Windows Forms controls.